standardnotes/snjs/specification.md

 In such cases, the client will present a "key recovery wizard", which all attempt to decrypt the stale items key:

-1. Retrieve the key parameters associated with the attached_data of the items key's payload.
+1. Retrieve the key parameters associated with the authenticated_data of the items key's payload.
 2. Prompt the user for their account password as it was on the date the key parameters were created.
 For example, _"Enter your account password as it was on Oct 20, 2019, 6:15AM."_
 3. Generate a root key from the account password using the relevant key params, and use that root key to decrypt the stale items key.
 If the decryption is successful, the client will then decrypt any items associated with that items key.
 It will then mark the key as needing sync.
 4. When the key subsequently runs through normal syncing logic, it will then proceed to be encrypted by the account's current root key, and synced to the account.